Jake Neighbours

-Jake Neighbours (born March 29, 2002) is a Canadian professional ice hockey left winger for the St. Louis Blues of the National Hockey League (NHL).
-He was drafted by the Blues in the first round of the 2020 NHL Entry Draft with the 26th overall pick.
+Jake Neighbours (born March 29, 2002) is a Canadian professional ice hockey player who is a winger and alternate captain for the St. Louis Blues of the National Hockey League (NHL).
+He was drafted by the Blues in the first round of the 2020 NHL entry draft with the 26th overall pick.

 Early life

 Neighbours was born on March 29, 2002, in Airdrie, Alberta, Canada.
 When praised for his maturity, he cites the wide age gap between his half and step-siblings as the reason.
 In an interview, he said "once you get to the age of 10 or 11 and your brothers are 14 years older than you, your brothers don't want to hang out with you anymore if you're going to be an annoying kid.
 So I've learned from a young age to be mature and relaxed so my brothers would want me around."

 Playing career

 Growing up in Alberta, Neighbours competed with the Calgary Midget AAA Buffaloes of the Alberta Midget AAA Hockey League and Airdrie Xtreme in the Alberta Major Bantam Hockey League.
 He transferred from the Xtreme to the Kelowna Pursuit of Excellence Bantam Prep team before being drafted fourth overall pick in the 2017 Western Hockey League (WHL) bantam draft by the Edmonton Oil Kings.
 During his draft-eligible year, Neighbours recorded 68 points in 30 regular-season games and 11 points in the playoffs.

 Neighbours joined the Oil Kings for their 2018–19 season, recording 24 points in 47 regular-season games and earning two WHL Rookie of the Month awards.
 His play helped push the Oil Kings into the post-season, where he was the team's only rookie to score during the playoffs.
 After returning from a loss with Canada White, Neighbours suffered an upper-body injury during a fight against a Red Deer Rebels player and was forced to sit out for 12 games.
 Upon returning to the lineup in February, he was given a five-minute major for boarding and game misconduct, followed by a four-game suspension.
 In his sophomore season with the Oil Kings, Neighbours averaged more than one point per game, tallying 70 points in 64 regular-season games before the WHL season was halted due to the COVID-19 pandemic.
 Prior to the pause in the season, he was invited to participate at the CHL/NHL Top Prospects Game and was ranked 30th amongst all North American Skaters by the NHL Central Scouting Bureau's Midterm Draft Rankings.
 He was also the recipient of teams' Most Improved Player Award and Scholastic Award, having previously named to the league's named to WHL Academic Spotlight for December as a student at Salisbury Composite High School.